-- 5.10 An affordability assessment must include consideration of: - a) the information gathered under parts b) and c) of Provision 5.1, and - b) the impact of a known future change and any reasonably foreseeable changes to the personal consumer's personal circumstances. - 5.11 In the case of all mortgage products provided to personal consumers, the lender must test the personal consumer's ability to repay the instalments, over the duration of the agreement, on the basis of a 2% interest rate increase, at a minimum, above the interest rate offered to the personal consumer.
+- 5.9 Prior to offering, recommending, arranging or providing a credit product to a personal consumer, a lender must carry out an assessment of affordability to ascertain the personal consumer's likely ability to repay the debt, over the duration of the agreement.
+An affordability assessment must include consideration of: - a) the information gathered under parts b) and c) of Provision 5.1; and - b) in the case of all mortgage products provided to personal consumers, the results of a test on the personal consumer's ability to repay the instalments, over the duration of the agreement, on the basis of a 2% interest rate increase, at a minimum, above the interest rate offered to the personal consumer.
 This test does not apply to mortgages where the interest rate is fixed for a period of five years or more.

-Where the lender offers an introductory interest rate, it must carry out this 2% interest rate test on the variable interest rate to be applied after the introductory period has ended if known at the time of the offer of the introductory interest rate or the current variable interest rate, if the variable interest rate to be applied after the introductory period has ended is not yet known.
+Where the lender offers an introductory interest rate, it must carry out the 2% interest rate test on the variable interest rate to be applied after the introductory period has ended if known at the time of the offer of the introductory interest rate, or on the current variable interest rate, if the variable interest rate to be applied after the introductory period has ended is not yet known.